n8io/status-slacker/README.md

   1. `cat data/holidays.sample.json > data/holidays.json`
 1. Fill out the appropriate values in `.env`
 1. Fill out the appropriate values in `data/configs.json`
-1. Add/remove dates in `data/holidays.json` to prevent status messages from being sent on certain days
+1. Add/remove dates in `data/holidays.json` to prevent scheduled status requests from being sent on certain dates
 1. `npm install`
 1. `npm start`
 1. Open Slack and start a DM with your bot.